tmb321/tmb321.github.io/README.md

 ## A Project to Explore Google Virtual Tour

 ### A Dive into the Vitality of Water for Life as Conveyed by the Impact of Natural or Irraged Water Plant Growth

+Click the Gray [Icosahedron (I believe)](https://www.math-salamanders.com/list-of-geometric-shapes.html#Triangles) in the top Left of the Frame To View This Tour in Full Screen on Poly.Google or click [here](https://poly.google.com/view/4lnbRipNq2c)

 <iframe width="1000" height="500" src="https://poly.google.com/view/4lnbRipNq2c/embed?chrome=min" frameborder="10" style="border:black;" allowvr="yes" allow="vr; xr; accelerometer; magnetometer; gyroscope; autoplay;" allowfullscreen mozallowfullscreen="true" webkitallowfullscreen="true" onmousewheel="" ></iframe>